klebgenomics/Kleborate/README.md

 If you are interested in inferring capsule types from genome data, see the [Kaptive](https://github.com/katholt/Kaptive) repo.

+#### Info and Contacts

+Kleborate is in active development so please post bugs and features request to the GitHub issues tracker.

+If you use it, please cite the preprint: Lam et al, 2017 [https://doi.org/10.1101/098178](http://biorxiv.org/content/early/2017/01/04/098178)

 For more on our lab, including other software, see [http://holtlab.net](http://holtlab.net)

 ## Let's get genotyping!
 Just want to get cracking with screening a bunch of _K. pneumoniae_ genome assemblies?
 Use the Kleborate.py script.
 This will detect the MLST sequence type of the strain, genotype the _ybt_ and _clb_ loci, determine the _wzi_ (capsule synthesis gene) allele and also check for presence/absence of the acquired siderophores salmochelin (_iro_) and aerobactin (_iuc_) loci and the hypermucoidy genes _rmpA_ and _rmpA2_ (allelic typing of these should be available soon).
 For convenience, we provide code for screening for acquired resistance genes (resBLAST.py) and quinolone-resistance determining mutations in _gyrA_ and _parC_, which can optionally be called when you run Kleborate.py or as a standalone script.

+(If you haven't got good assemblies yet, try our [Unicycler](https://github.com/rrwick/Unicycler) assembler which works great on Illumina or hybrid Illumina + Nanopore/PacBio reads)

 #### Basic usage: